Watch the Colombian documentaries below to learn about Colombia.

 - Colombia’s Marijuana Industry – Understand The Colombian Drug Trade

-- Prefer to Read About Colombia? – Books About Colombia
+- Prefer to Read About Colombia? – What is Colombia Known for?

 So, which are the finest Colombian documentaries for anyone trying to learn more about this unique part of South American life and culture?